-	Downside Protection – The use of an option or other hedging instrument in order to limit or reduce losses in the case of a decline in the value of the underlying security.
+Downside Protection – Our goal is to utilize option or other hedging instruments in order to limit or reduce losses in the case of a decline in the value of the underlying security.
 Downside protection often involves the purchase of an option to hedge a long position.
 Other methods of downside protection include using stop losses or purchasing assets that are negatively correlated to the asset you are trying to hedge.

 - Stocks – A type of security that signifies ownership in a corporation and represents a claim on part of the corporation’s assets and earnings.
 There are two main types of stock: common and preferred.
 Common stock usually entitles the owner to vote at shareholders’ meetings and to receive dividends.
 Preferred stock generally does not have voting rights, but has a higher claim on assets and earnings than the common shares.
 For example, owners of preferred stock receive dividends before common shareholders and have priority in the event that a company goes bankrupt and is liquidated.
 Also known as “shares” or “equity.”